 - Pear (not seeds & small treat only)

 - Radish tops

 Unsafe veg and fruit

 - Tomato leaves

 - Iceberg lettuce

 Best4bunny has a more detailed Safe & Unsafe foods document available to download for free.
 Something for you to print off and keep to hand.
 The list also includes flowers and shrubs.
 Download it here Useful Info.

-Parsley, basil and mint are some of the favourite herbs.
+Parsley, basil and mint are some of the favourite herbs that rabbits love.
 Your rabbit may also like coriander, dill, rosemary, sage or thyme.

 Always wash foods you’ve picked in the wild as they may of been urinated on by a wild animal or sprayed with pesticides.